-Hermetic Library Fellow T Polyphilus reviews The Delights of Anna by John Colleton.
+Hermetic Library Fellow T Polyphilus reviews The Enticement of Cindy: A Heady Brew of Luscious Ladies and Delectable Indiscretions by John Colleton.

 This book marks the first time I’ve been able to read one of the fourteen Cloris & Amy books of John Colleton following on its immediate predecessor (The Delights of Anna, in this case).
 I was surprised to find that the narrator had changed!
 The other books I’ve read all had Bill Benton–actually absent and only occasionally mentioned here–as the narrator.
 This book is “written by” John Dellmore in the way that the others I’ve read have been by Bill.
 Other than a brief detour to New York City, it takes place entirely in Charleston, and it is centered on John’s relationship to his aunt Amy.
 John is back from Oxford and about to embark on an unpromising academic career, but he is drawn into the “charmed circle” of Amy, Cloris, and their lucrative and lubricious projects.